lja0207/kotlin-web-site/docs/topics/wasm/wasm-publish-artifacts.md

 [//]: # (title: Publish artifacts)

+> Kotlin/Wasm is an [Alpha](components-stability.md) feature.
+It may be dropped or changed at any time.
+It is available only starting with [Kotlin 1.8.20](releases.md).
+>
+{type="note"}

-Kotlin/Wasm can generate artifacts to publish as a site on static hosting services.
+With Kotlin/Wasm, you can generate artifacts to publish as a site on static hosting services.
 This tutorial demonstrates how to generate artifacts for a [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) app and publish them as a site on [GitHub pages](https://pages.github.com/).